Flank/flank/docs/test_artifacts.md

 > As a developer I want to download test artifacts before test run.

-* Just run `./gradlew test` command, this should trigger `checkArtifacts` task which will update artifacts if needed.
+* Just run `./gradlew test` command, this should trigger `resolveArtifacts` task which will update artifacts if needed.

 > As a developer I want to switch between local test artifacts